 How loud is too loud?
 Sound is measured in units called decibels.
 Decibels measure the power of sound, rather than the amount.
 Safe sound levels are considered below 85 decibels.
 Here's another rule of thumb: If you have to shout to hear someone an arm's length away, the sound is probably above that safety threshold.

 Repeatedly crossing that 85-decibel threshold can have unpleasant consequences.
-While the ringing in your ears from a loud noise is usually brief, for more than 12 million Americans, it never stops [source: American Tinnitus Association].
+While the ringing in your ears from a loud noise is usually brief, for about 20 million Americans, it never stops [source: American Tinnitus Association].
 Chronic tinnitus can be a symptom of infections, high blood pressure and compacted earwax, but it is commonly associated with noise-related hearing loss.